 Cons

-Unusual feel — not for everyone (try it first)
+Grid feel is polarizing — not for everyone

 Type